aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/export-report-to-powerpoint-without-installation-of-aspose-slides-reportingservice-on-server/_index.md

 {{% alert color="primary" %}}

-Aspose.Slides for Reporting Service can be used without installation on server.
-This approach is suitable when you need to integrate export to Powerpoint in your application but access to service is restricted.
+Aspose.Slides for Reporting Service can be used without installation on a server.
+This approach is suitable when you need to integrate export to Powerpoint in your application but access to the service is restricted.

 {{% /alert %}} {{% alert color="primary" %}}

-Visual Studio solution that illustrates the approach can be found [here ](attachments/10289165/10453062.zip)
+Visual Studio solution that illustrates the approach can be found [here](attachments/10289165/10453062.zip).

 {{% /alert %}}

-The process of rendering consist of two parts:
+The rendering process comprises two parts:

 1. Render report to RPL using Reporting Service Web Service.
-More information regarding Reporting Service Web Service can be found [here](http://technet.microsoft.com/en-us/library/ms152787.aspx).
+See more information on Reporting Service Web Service [here](http://technet.microsoft.com/en-us/library/ms152787.aspx).
 1. Render RPL to Powerpoint using Aspose.Slides for Reporting service for ReportViewer.
 The assembly is located in ﻿﻿﻿﻿﻿{Aspose.Slides for Reporting Services home directory}\bin\RV2010
-## **Here is the steps to implement export to Powerpoint:**
+## **How to Implement Export to PowerPoint:**
- 1) Create web service proxy as described [here](http://technet.microsoft.com/en-us/library/ms155134.aspx) and add it to your solution.
+ 1) Create the web service proxy (see the details [here](http://technet.microsoft.com/en-us/library/ms155134.aspx)) and add it to your solution.

- 2) Add reference to Aspose.Slides.ReportingServices.dll for ReportViewer 2010.
+ 2) Add a reference to Aspose.Slides.ReportingServices.dll for ReportViewer 2010.

  3) Use this class to integrate web service proxy and Apose.Slides for Reporting Service